clemmyn23/HSC-DT-MDP/README.md

 ##Happy Friends##
 A proof-of-concept motion sensing interactive suite I developed for my HSC in 201.
-Aimed to encrouage youths' physical interaction with technology.
+Aimed to encourage youths' physical interaction with technology.

 For more information, please see dir ~/folio/MDP folio final v25.pdf